Service Delivery Cost per Farmer vs Crop Type

 - Recognize that service delivery in food crops can be more complex and expensive than for cash crops, while food crops have important food security and local economic development considerations.
 Consider targeted interventions to support and develop in particular these models.

-- Benchmark and better manage the performance of your grantees.
+- Benchmark and better manage the performance of companies that you support, using relevant examples from similar value chains, as we see large differences across cash versus food and loose versus tight value chains.
 Our insights can also help inform M&E requirements.
 Consider using some of the same metrics we use in a standardized way to allow for more benchmarking in the future

-- Consider also focusing on food crops, and not just cash crops.
+- In case you are primarily focused on cash crops, consider also focusing on food crops.
 Signs are that this pays off in terms of reaching farmers with relatively low income levels, and the impact made on farmer level.

 - Consider the advantages loose value chains can have when designing technical assistance.
 There are more solutions than just having off take secured via tight value chains.